surrealdb/benchmarking/crud-bench/README.md

-# sur-bench
+# crud-bench

 ## Purpose

-The goal of this bench is for the developers of features in SurrealDB to check how it impacts the crud performances.
+The goal of this benchmark is for developers working on features in SurrealDB to assess their impact on CRUD performance.

 Eg.:
-- New operator
+- Testing a new operator
-- New indexes
+- Work on indexes
-- Query execution
+- Work on query planner and execution plan

 ## How to use?